alberto-santini/barcelona-hpp/README.md

 If returns a JSON object with information on how much you should pay, a comparison with similar apartments, and an array of similar listings.

-One can launch the server from the `backend` folder with command `uvicorn main --reload`.
+You can launch the server from the `backend` folder with command `uvicorn main:app --reload`.

 ## Frontend

 The frontend is a React single-page app with a form to input the data.
 It performs a `fetch` request to the backend and presents the resutls to the user.

+You can launch the server from the `frontend` folder with command `npm start`.

 ## License